Rikiya Matsuda

+Rikiya Matsuda (松田 力也, Matsuda Rikiya) is a Japanese professional rugby union player who typically plays as a fly-half.
+Most recently contracted to the Japan Rugby League One club Saitama Wild Knights, Matsuda is a free agent.
+Matsuda also plays for the Japan national team.

 Club career

-Matsuda is currently a student at Teikyo University in Tokyo and has appeared for them in both the All-Japan University Rugby Championship and the All-Japan Rugby Football Championship.
-After graduating from university he will join up with the Panasonic Wild Knights in 2017.
+Matsuda was a student at Teikyo University in Tokyo and has appeared for them in both the All-Japan University Rugby Championship and the All-Japan Rugby Football Championship.
+After graduating from university he joined the Panasonic Wild Knights in 2017.

+In May 2024, following the conclusion of the 2023–24 Japan Rugby League One season, Matsuda departed the Saitama Wild Knights.